Crystal Palace, London

-Crystal Palace is a leafy and hilly area in South London, named after the Crystal Palace Exhibition building which stood in the area from 1854, until it was destroyed by fire in 1936.
+Crystal Palace is an area in South London, named after the Crystal Palace Exhibition building which stood in the area from 1854, until it was destroyed by a fire in 1936.
 About 7 miles southeast of Charing Cross, it includes one of the highest points in London, at 367 ft, offering views over the capital.

 The area has no defined boundaries and straddles five London boroughs and three postal districts, although there is a Crystal Palace electoral ward and Crystal Palace Park in the London Borough of Bromley.
 It forms a part of the greater area known as Upper Norwood, and is contiguous with the areas of Anerley, Dulwich Wood, Gipsy Hill, Penge, South Norwood and Sydenham.
+The area is represented by four parliamentary constituencies, four London Assembly constituencies and fourteen local councillors.

 Until development began in the 19th century, and before the arrival of the Crystal Palace, the area was known as Sydenham Hill.
 The Norwood Ridge and an historic oak tree were used to mark parish boundaries.
-The area is represented by three parliamentary constituencies, four London Assembly constituencies and fourteen local councillors.
 After the Crystal Palace burned down in 1936, the site of the building and its grounds became Crystal Palace Park, the location of the National Sports Centre which contains an athletics track, stadium and other sports facilities.
 Crystal Palace Park has also been used as the setting for a number of concerts and films, such as The Italian Job and The Pleasure Garden and contains the Crystal Palace Park Concert Platform, in place since 1997.
 Two television transmitter masts make the district a landmark location, visible from many parts of Greater London.
 Local landmarks include the Crystal Palace Triangle, a shopping district made up of three streets forming a triangle; Westow Park, a smaller park that lies off the triangle southwest of Crystal Palace Park; and the Stambourne Woodland Walk.